HOP-Ubiquitous/Documentation/docs/source/quick.rst

         :width: 650px
         :align: center
         :alt: Homard Dashboard Login
-The Smart Spots have a pre-configured WiFi Station where devices will connect, this Access Point (AP) can be easily deployed from GSM/GPRS Routers, MiFi Routers, WiFi Access Points, etc.
+The Smart Spots have a pre-configured WiFi Station where devices will connect.
+This Access Point (AP) can be easily deployed from GSM/GPRS Routers, MiFi Routers, WiFi Access Points, etc.

 The default configuration is: